voyeg3r/dotfiles/rcfiles/vim/wiki/dicasvim.md

     sales_tax: row["sales tax"] ,

-And you wnat to delete the space before caret, in command mode just press X
+And you want to delete the space before caret, in command mode just press X

 ### How to convert html to markdown using vim-pandoc